-CCTV's Youth Media Program is designed to teach Cambridge teens media making and career readiness skills, as they work as media artists.
+Our Youth Media Program teaches Cambridge teens media making and career readiness skills, as they work as paid media artists.
 The program is comprised of two components: the Summer Media Institute and the School Year Production Program.
-Check out videos produced by CCTV youth members on the right side of the page.
-Award winning programming produced by CCTV youth members is available for viewing here.
+Check out some of the many videos produced by CCTV youth members on the right side of this page.
+Award winning programming produced by CCTV youth members is also available for viewing here.

 Summer Media Institute (SMI)